pydjinni/pydjinni/docs/idl.md

 - `const` methods will be declared as `const` in C++, though this cannot be enforced on callers in other languages, which lack this feature.
 - `static` methods will become a `static` method of the C++ class, which can be called from other languages without an object.
-This is often useful for factory methods to act as a cross-language constructor
+This is often useful for factory methods to act as a cross-language constructor.

 ### Exception Handling

-When an interface implemented in C++ throws a `std::exception`, it will be translated to a `java.lang.RuntimeException` in Java and an `NSException` in Objective-C. The what() message will be translated as well.
+When an interface implemented in C++ throws a `std::exception`, it will be translated to a `java.lang.RuntimeException` in Java and an `NSException` in Objective-C. The `what()` message will be translated as well.

 ### Main Interface { .new-badge }